j3soon/omni-farm-isaac/README.md

   apt-get update && apt-get install -y iputils-ping ping <NUCLEUS_HOSTNAME>
   # check that the Nucleus server is reachable
-  # in addition, you can also run `omnicli` commands to confirm the issue
+  # in addition, you can also run `omnicli` commands to confirm the issue.
+  # If you want to execute `run.sh` script, consider running something like `bash -c /run.sh`.
   ```
+- If a task encounters OOM (Out of Memory) issues, it may crash the node, resulting in no errors in the log outputs.

 ## Acknowledgements